YOUR QUESTIONS ANSWERED

 What are ‘face templates’?

 Each time you enroll a face into the API, it extracts the facial features, generating a template of the features as a random alphanumeric string of code.
-This means we don’t need the photo, thus anonymizing the facial data therein.
-In fact, the template cannot be reverse engineered back into a photo.
+This anonymizes the facial data therein and the template cannot be reverse engineered back into a photo.
 When you compare faces in our system, you are actually comparing templates.
 So, each enrolled face counts as 1 template.

 Pricing & Billing